TristanHaugomat/RandomProcessVisualisation/README.md

 `subprocess.Popen` to execute a bash command and `sys.executable` to obtain the path of python executable (you don't know the cloud setup).

-In local, you can comment `run_api()` and run it in other way for mare interactivity.
+In local, you can comment `run_api()` and run it in other way for more interactivity.

 ## The very useful docs